Small Business Financing

 Who is eligible for 8fig small business financing

 8fig’s application process is quick and simple.
 You’ll receive your funds in days, rather than weeks or months.
-In order to be eligible for 8fig financing, you must sell a product online, be in business for at least 12 months with an annual sales revenue of at least $100,000, and have at least $8,000 in revenue per month for the last three months.
-Alternatively if you’re in business for at least 6 months with an average monthly revenue of $21,000 or more, you’re also eligible for funding.
+In order to be eligible for 8fig financing, you must sell a product online, be in business for at least 12 months with an annual sales revenue of at least $100,000, and have an average of $8,000 in revenue per month for the last three months.

 How to apply for 8fig financing